Prediction of pressure-induced stabilization of noble-gas-atom compounds with alkali oxides and alkali sulfides: Results and Discussion

-The phonon bandstructures of K$_2$S and NeK$_2$S at 5 GPa shown in Fig.\ \ref{fig:phonon_bandstructure_NeK2S-K2S} indicate that the Ne atoms give rise to Einstein-oscillator-like bands at about 110 cm$^{-1}$.
-We have investigated the dynamical stability of the $Fm\bar{3}m$ structures with incorporated noble gas atoms, finding that HeK$_2$S and HeNa$_2$O are stable down to zero pressure, and therefore they might be quench recoverable under ambient conditions.
 HeK$_2$S is, however, dynamically unstable at low pressures, but it is stabilized by pressures of a few GPa, see Figs.\ 6 and 7 of the Supplemental Material \cite{Supplemental}.
+It is neccessary to consider thermal expansion of crystals \cite{wrobel_thermodynamic_2012}, and therefore we have corrected the lattice constants and enthalpies of NeK$_2$S using the quasiharmonic approximation (QHA).
+The lattice parameter changes from 7.04\AA ~to 7.09\AA, with a minor difference of 0.7\%.
 At the static lattice level and a pressure of 5 GPa, NeK$_2$S is about 80 meV/fu more stable than Ne+K$_2$S, but when quasiharmonic phonon enthalpies are added the stability of NeK$_2$S is reduced to 54 meV/fu.
 Similarly, at the static lattice level and a pressure of 40 GPa, HeNa$_2$O is about 187 meV/fu more stable than He+Na$_2$O. Including vibrational zero-point energy reduces this to 175 meV/fu.
 We have found strong evidence that materials such as HeNa$_2$O and NeK$_2$S could be thermodynamically stable under pressure, and that it might be possible to synthesize them.
 More information about the phonon bandstructures is provided in the Supplemental Material \cite{Supplemental}.